Galapagos travel Itineraries: how to make the most of your time in Ecuador’s Most Famous Islands

 10-DAYS TRAVEL ITINERARY IN THE GALAPAGOS

-With 10 days you can cover a little more and at a more relaxed pace.
-Here below my suggested Galapagos Travel itinerary for 10 days.
-Please consider to check out the 1-week itinerary as a base, for more detailed information on the activities.
+With 10 days, you can cover a little more and at a more relaxed pace.
+Here below is my suggested Galapagos Travel itinerary for 10 days.
+Please consider checking out the 1-week itinerary as a base for more detailed information on the activities.
 Here I have just added more days, to avoid repeating myself.

 Day 1 – Arrival in Santa Cruz (Baltra Island)